sparklingrobots/nano2017/second_draft/meta/Plot.md

 4. hero meets mentor. mentor gives hero courage to continue

+Fi takes matters into her own hands and visits Lo.
+She shares her fear and bolsters Lo's courage.
 Lo sings with the bird and somehow knows she has to go.

 #### ACT TWO -- Act Two belongs to the VILLAIN.
 Make sure the villain is front and center all the dang time.